joomla/volunteers.joomla.org/README.md

 # volunteers.joomla.org
-Extension for the voltueers portal
+Extension for the voltuneers portal